 To grow your email list, you must offer something that your customers want.
-Think of it like a ‘bribe’ in order to get your customers’ info.
+Think of it as a ‘bribe’ in order to get your customers’ info.

 It can be a discount or a lead magnet like a free eBook.

 You can use an app like OptinMonster to display this offer as a pop-up.
-When your visitors subscribe to your offer, your website automatically captures their email address.
+When your visitors subscribe to your offer, your website automatically captures their email addresses.

 Take the Omni-channel Approach

 If you want your e-commerce store to thrive, then you must build your brand with multiple channels.

 Companies that use an Omni-channel strategy retain about 91% of their customers, according to a survey conducted by Aspect Software.